danlevimb/automated-data-resilience-framework/docs/evidence/scheduler-behavior.md

 ---

 # Scenario 1 — No Backup Due
-### Description

-No backup frequency thresholds have been reached.
+### No backup frequency thresholds have been reached.

 ### 🔍 Evidence
 Decision matrix showing: